GianfrancoPiazzolla/Liken-Master/README.md

 - **Edit** an existing profile's name and color
 - **Delete** a profile (last profile is protected from deletion)
 - **Reorder** profiles with ▲/▼ buttons (order affects chart colors and ranking display)
-- **Default profile** — on first launch, a "My Tesla" BEV profile is created automatically
+- **Default profile** — on first launch, a "My BEV" BEV profile is created automatically with 75 kWh capacity

 #### 🔋 BEV-Specific Parameters (interactive sliders)
 | Parameter | Range | Unit | Description |